 MRI presents an overwhelming choice of parameters and choices for the user, all of which have a trade-off in terms of scan-time and image quality, the operator needs to know what these are - in an easily digestible and understandable format.
 The key is that our books (and our lectures) use simple language, relevant analogies and clear diagrams that are always related to practice.

 Since the first edition was published in 1993, the book has become the standard text for radiographers, technologists, radiology residents, and radiologists on the subject of magnetic resonance imaging.
 This text is essential reading on postgraduate courses.
-Furthermore MRI in Practice has come to be known as the number one reference book and study guide in the areas of MR instrumentation, principles, pulse sequences, image acquisition, and imaging parameters for the advanced level examination for MRI offered by the American Registry for Radiologic Technologists (ARRT) in the USA.
+Furthermore MRI in Practice continues to be the number one reference book and study guide in the areas of MR instrumentation, principles, pulse sequences, image acquisition, and imaging parameters for the advanced level examination for MRI offered by the American Registry for Radiologic Technologists (ARRT) in the USA.

 Now entering its fourth edition, the market-leading Handbook of MRI Technique has been fully revised and updated to incorporate new technologies and developments essential to good practice.
 Written specifically for technologists and highly illustrated, it guides the uninitiated through scanning techniques and helps more experienced technologists to improve image quality.
-The fourth edition features stunning new anatomical illustrations by John Talbot.
+The fourth edition features new anatomical illustrations by John Talbot.

 The first part of the book considers the main aspects of theory that relate to scanning and also includes practical tips on gating, equipment use, patient care and safety, and information on contrast media.
 The second half provides step-by-step instruction for examining each anatomical area, beginning with a basic anatomy section followed by sections on indications, patient positioning, equipment, artefacts and tips on optimising image quality.